 An amount of R211,7 million has been allocated for capital expenditure for the 2018/2019 financial year.
 This amount includes the MIG allocation of R87,6 million which will be spend on roads and low level bridges.
-Capital from own sources amounts to R16 million.

 5. FUNDING RESOURCES